- The guy who is getting hanged TONIGHT

 Unlike Dan, we are 100% clear that this is a horse.
 This is a good time for me to confess that prior to getting weirdly into this album, I forgot “roan” was a horse word and saw the song title and assumed it was some kind of strawberry patch or field.
 How wholesome.
 But the Strawberry Roan is not only a horse, but the worst, most grisled middle-aged man of a horse.
 So, the horse version of my type of man.
-He deserves a place on this list because the song really goes in on building up his personality.
+He deserves a place on this list because the song really goes in on selling his personality.
 The Bronc Fighter wants to see “if this outlaw can buck.”
+Oh.
 This guy bucks.

 - Texas Red

 Things we know about Texas Red:

 - Notches on his pistol number one and 19 more

 Normally I would be all over the bad guy, but Texas Red doesn’t get much development beyond being bad unlike his fellow young villain below.
 Maybe he was a ginger?

 - Billy the Kid

 Like Texas Red, Billy the Kid was an outlaw in his early 20s, but Billy has one up on Texas Red since he’s killed 21 men.
 Whereas “Big Iron” is written from the perspective of awe at the Arizona Ranger who shoots Texas Red, “Billy the Kid” is a PSA and as such is more sympathetic to Billy, urging us to consider his wasted potential.
 It also includes the important detail that he was a very pretty man.
 I love the phrase “boy bandit king” and it’s hard not to be a little this fey criminal after that.
 We don’t know if Texas Red and the Ranger ever crossed paths before – seems not – but Billy’s fatal decision to try and kill Sheriff Pat Garrett involves how they used to be friends.
 That sounds like the stuff of hot, angsty fanfic.